 These are just some of the realities of living with diabetes, John and Jane Public.

-I know that you cannot begin to understand what my life has been like for the past 15 years.
+You cannot begin to understand what my life has been like for the past 15 years and that is okay.
 I know that you have no idea as to what my son deals with each day.
-I don’t know what its like to deal with a child with asthma or Crohn’s disease but I would never blame the child or the parents for the disease.
-I would listen and learn.
+I don’t know what its like to deal with a child with asthma or Crohn’s disease.
+The difference however is that I would never blame the child or the parents for the disease.
+Instead, I would try to listen and learn.
 I would empathize and offer the little support that I could.

-I don’t expect you to learn about diabetes.
+John and Jane Public, I don’t expect you to learn about diabetes.
 I am not asking you to.
-I will ignore most of your ignorant comments but if you let me, I will try to educate you a bit as well.
-I know too much about diabetes.
+I will ignore most of your ignorant comments.
+If you let me, I will try to educate you a bit as well.
+Sadly, I know too much about diabetes.
 I have spent the last 15 years immersed in its world.

 Don’t feel bad for me.
 I have met some amazing people and I have learned a lot.
 My son doesn’t need your pity either.
 He is quite happy just leading his life but when you see his pump or watch him lance his finger remember…

-- Yes, you could do it if you had to and hopefully you will never have to.
+- You could do it if you had to and hopefully you will never have to.

 - Yes, you should stay away from that junk food and exercise more.
 It may or may not stop you from developing diabetes but either way, you will feel better.

-- Yes, he does have the bad kind of diabetes because there is no good kind.
+- He does have the bad kind of diabetes because there is no good kind.

-- Yes, its okay to be thankful that you don’t have to experience any of this….I really wish my family didn’t have to either but we do so please, think before you speak, and maybe, just maybe, take the time to learn about this disease that is impacting more and more families every day.
+- Yes, it’s okay to be thankful that you don’t have to experience any of this….I really wish my family didn’t have to either, but we do so please, think before you speak.
+Perhaps you may one day even take the time to learn about this disease that is impacting more and more families every day.

 A tired mother of a young man with Type 1 diabetes.

-Loving created by my dear friend Cheryl DFollow us on social media
+Loving created by my dear friend Cheryl D